Mathiew82/okivim/README.md

 &nbsp;

-# okivim

-A minimal and efficient Neovim configuration focused on simplicity, performance, and maintainability.
+okivim is a minimal and efficient Neovim configuration focused on simplicity, performance, and maintainability.
 It provides a clean foundation with modern features like LSP, formatting, and diagnostics, while keeping the configuration transparent and easy to customize.
 Built to stay fast, predictable, and out of your way — giving you a setup that grows with your workflow.

 ![](https://raw.githubusercontent.com/Mathiew82/okivim/refs/heads/main/screenshot1.png)